Traditional

 Compiled by Taoist Priest Sheng Xiao

-$22.95 137 pages, softbound,
+137 pages, softbound,

-Here is a new offering from Lion Books.
+Here is an unusual offering from Lion Books.
 This beautiful, oversized text is an inexpensive facsimile version of an old book on the practice of the famous Luo Han Short Arm Boxing.
 The hand-done style calligraphy font is mixed with some nice single and partner line drawings showing the Luo Han method.
 The oversized format is beautifully supplemented by the under printed calligraphy on each page.
 The covers are embossed with characters.
 The illustrations are charming and nicely done in brush style.
 The text shows usage based on the famous 18 Luo Han postures.
 The text contains the following sections all in traditional Chinese:

 Secrets of Success